QuTech-Delft/OpenQL/docs/platform_ccl.rst

    }

 ``x q0`` is the name of the instruction which will be used to refer to this instruction inside OpenQL program.
 The ``duration`` specifies the time duration required to complete this instruction.
 Due to control electronics, it is sometimes required to add a positive or negtive latency to an instruction.
+This can be specified by ``latency`` field.
+This field is divided by cycle time and rounded up to obtain an integer number of cycles.
+After scheduling is performed, an instruction is shifted back or forth in time depending upon calculated cycles corresponding to the latency field.

-This can be specified by ``latency`` field. ``qubits`` refer to the list of qubit operands.
+``qubits`` refer to the list of qubit operands.

 ``matrix`` field specifies the process matrix representing this instruction.
+If optimization is enabled, this matrix will be used by optimizer to fuse operations together, as discussed in :ref:'optimization'.
+This can be left un-specified if optimization is disabled.

-``disable_optimization`` field is used to enable disable optimization of this instruction.
+``disable_optimization`` field is used to enable/disable optimization of this instruction.
 Setting ``disable_optimization`` to ``true`` will mean that this instruction cannot be compiled away during optimization.